usef-kh/EC-523-Deep-Learning-Project/AudioVisual/README.md

 # AudioVisual

-This section of the project deals with running a CNN ensemble on a dataset of images.
+This section of the project deals with running a multi-network architecture on a dataset of videos.

 ## Models